digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

 ### Motion light with blind time

 This rule will give you the basic motion controlled switch rule but allow you to configure a blind time so if you turn off the switch it won't just immediately turn back on while you leave the room.
-This rule can be input in the console of the tasmota webui
+This rule can be input in the console of the TASMOTA webui

 <details><summary>Explained rule</summary>
 <p>